The 2 DSO Formulas: How to Calculate, Benchmark & Improve

 You could use an automated AR software with extensive analytics and dashboards, like Upflow!

 Our AR management solution automatically calculates your financial ratios - that includes your days sales outstanding.
 And, of course, we use the countback method to do so.
-Upflow connects with third-party apps like your invoicing software, so there is no need to keep switching between tables or software to chase the latest data.
+Upflow connects with your ERP or accounting software, so there is no need to keep switching between tables or software to chase the latest data.

 Not having to spend time calculating your days sales outstanding and juggling with different DSO formulas (and the other key financial metrics) means dedicating your energy to tasks with a higher added value.